gerstrong/Commander-Genius/readme.txt

 Setting up the data of the game:

- * Copy all of the data files from the original game(s) into the "./data" folder.
+ * Copy all of the data files from the original game(s) into the "./data/data" folder.
 This means all of the files with the extension .ck?.
 If you have the registered versions, you can play the whole game, otherwise download the shareware version and copy the data from it.
    You also can use mods.
+In Macintosh you can find this folder by right clicking on the game and clicking open package then going into resources.
  * If you want to use some patched mods, you can put them into subdirectories.
-   You only have to modify the "games.cfg".
+   You only have to modify the "games.cfg" which can be found in the "./data/data" folder along with the Keen 1 files.
  * Go into the Release folder and start the interpreter.
 If you have downloaded the binary version of Commander Genius (for Windows, Linux32/64), then you will find the executable in the root directory of the extracted game.